 SLC CoC encompasses two HUD ESG entitlement communities-Duluth & St. Louis County.
 While the Duluth ESG and County ESG entitlements provide services in different service areas, the CoC connects the various funding sources and aids with coordination of funded projects and services.
 Within SLC CoC, there are two subgroups, the Affordable Housing Coalition (AHC), and the Rural Housing Coalition (RHC).
 RHC & AHC serves as the advisory committees for ESG programs and assist with ESG policy, standards, evaluation, and funding recommendations.
 Each group elects a representative to serve on the CoC Governance Board.
-ESG staff attends the monthly CoC Governance meetings to provide updates on the applications, process, and awards for the ESG funds and seeks input.
+ESG staff attends the monthly CoC Governance meetings to provide updates on the applications, process, and awards for the ESG funds and seek input.
 The MN Department of Human Services (DHS) administered non-entitlement ESG-CV funds, ESG-CV1 and ESG-CV2, via competitive RFP processes.
 ESG-CV1 was targeted for street outreach and emergency shelters to respond to the COVID-19 pandemic.
 ESG-CV2 resources were awarded for emergency shelter, prevention, and rapid rehousing.
 2. The SLC CoC Coordinator served on the evaluation committee for ESG-CV applications to the City of Duluth.
 Every quarter, funded agencies are required to submit a report detailing program performance and outcomes.
 ESG Program staff report these outcomes at the CoC Governance meetings and other public hearings.
 The State of MN's competitive Request for Proposal process for ESG funds includes representative(s) from each CoC who participate in the evaluation of ESG applications for funding.
 This review process, along with additional RFP meetings, provides an opportunity for meaningful CoC input in the allocation of ESG funds in each region.
 3. SLC CoC provides annual Point-in-Time Count information to ESG program administrators.
 This information supports the consolidated plan as well as local reports such as the Annual Housing Indicator Report.
-PIT and HIC data were incorporated into the most recent Consolidated Plan.
+PIT and HIC data were and incorporated into the most recent Consolidated Plan.
 4. ESG program administrators produced and submitted their HUD Consolidated Plans for program years 2020-2024.
 The Consolidated Plan includes consultation with and data from the SLC CoC.
 Every year the Consolidated Plan is reviewed, and an Action Plan is created, which describes agencies and projects funded.
-The 2022 ESG Action Plans were drafted in June 2021 and approved in spring 2021 2023 ESG Action Plans are currently being developed for 2023 funding allocations.
+The 2022 ESG Action Plans were drafted in June 2021 and approved in spring 2021.
+2023 ESG Action Plana are currently being developed for 2023 funding allocations.

-1C-3.
 Ensuring Families are not Separated.

-NOFO Section VII.B.1.c.

-Select yes or no in the chart below to indicate how your CoC ensures emergency shelter, transitional housing, and permanent housing (PSH and RRH) do not deny admission or separate family members regardless of each family member's self-reported sexual orientation and gender identity:
+NOFO Section VII.B.1.c. transitional housing, and permanent housing (PSH and RRH) do not deny admission on or separate Select yes or no in the chart below to indicate how your CoC ensures emergency s transitional housing, and permanent housing (PSH and RRH) do not deny admissic family members regardless of each family member's self-reported sexual orientatio

-Conducted mandatory training for all CoC- and ESG-funded service providers to ensure families are not separated.
+1. Conducted mandatory training for all CoC- and ESG-funded service providers to ensure families are not separated.
 Yes Conducted optional training for all CoC- and ESG-funded service providers to ensure families are not separated.
-Yes Worked with ESG recipient(s) to adopt uniform anti-discrimination policies for all subrecipients.
-Yes Worked with ESG recipient(s) to identify both CoC- and ESG-funded facilities within your CoC's geographic area that might be out of compliance and took steps to work directly with those facilities to bring them into compliance.
-Yes Sought assistance from HUD by submitting AAQs or requesting technical assistance to resolve noncompliance of service providers.
-Yes Other. (limit 150 characters) Separated.
-Conducted optional training for all CoC- and ESG-funded service providers to ensure families are not separated.
+Yes 3.
 Worked with ESG recipient(s) to adopt uniform anti-discrimination policies for all subrecipients.
+Yes 4.
 Worked with ESG recipient(s) to identify both CoC- and ESG-funded facilities within your CoC's geographic area that might be out of compliance and took steps to work directly with those facilities to bring them into compliance.
+Yes 5.
 Sought assistance from HUD by submitting AAQs or requesting technical assistance to resolve noncompliance of service providers.
+Yes 6.
+Other. (limit 150 characters)